 Whether you want to start small or go all in, you can learn to code for free.

-These 101 resources are available to help you:
+These 102 places to learn to code for free are available to help you:

 - choose your language learning path

 - move at your own pace

 - find a teaching style that works for you

 - learn with both institutions and peers

 Everyone’s coding adventure is unique.
 Where will yours take you?

 Have you used any of these resources in your coding journey?
 Or maybe a favorite free resource that we missed?
 Let us know in the comments below!

 - Can you really learn to code for free?

 Yes.
 Whether you are looking for code snippets or a full course, there are plenty of options available to learn to code for free.
 There are thousands of videos, text-based lessons and interactive games on the web.